 America's Central Port multimodal freight transportation center These improvements support recent alliances with the Port of New Orleans and the Port of Plaquemines, both located in Louisiana along the Gulf of Mexico, to promote international and inland trade routes along the Mississippi River.
 ACP is part of America's Agriculture Coast or the "Ag Coast of America" that supports a 15-mile section of the Mississippi River with the highest level of barge handling capacity for agricultural products anywhere along the river.
-The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2021, the most recent year for which data is available.
+The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2022, the most recent year for which data is available.
 The St. Louis region's port system plays a critical role in the nation's global supply chain.
 COMPLETED PROJECT DESCRIPTION (A) Granite City Harbor Lead Track Revitalization: This project includes upgrades to the rail track that serves the Granite City Harbor and its four main terminals, including U.S. Steel, with track capable of handling 286,000-pound rail cars delivered by unit trains.
 The track will be replaced with 115RE rail sections, new cross ties, and improved drainage.
 Approximately 9,800 feet of track, three at-grade crossings, and 14 turnouts will be upgraded.
 The project will allow tenants to operate more efficiently, reduce costs, and better compete in the global market.
-Estimated cost is approximately \$8 million.
+Estimated cost is approximately \$8M.
 Through various means, this project has been funded and construction has been completed for many of the main portions of this track.
-PROJECT DESCRIPTION (B) Red Dock Rail Expansion: This project consists of adding additional rail track to the Red Dock within the Granite City Harbor.
-This track would allow for additional capacity of handling 286,000-pound rail cars delivered by unit trains.
-A total of approximately 3,000 feet of track, five turnouts, and expansion of the track foundation grading would be constructed in this project.
-This will allow the Red Dock terminal to operate more efficiently, reduce costs, and better compete in the global marketplace.
-In addition, this expansion project opens up the Granite City Harbor for further rail infrastructure reconfiguration upgrades at other terminals.
-Estimated cost is approximately \$3.2 million.
+PROJECT DESCRIPTION (B) Track 18, 19, & 2 Rehabilitation: This project consists of reconstructing tracks 18, 19, and 2 servicing the Port's Warehouse District and Madison Harbor.
+The new track will accommodate 286,000-pound rail cars and provide reliable rail service to the Port's tenants and operators.
+A total of 9,400 track feet and twelve turnouts will be replaced in order to make the Port's operations more resilient.
+These rail tracks are a vital link between the Port and the regional network of Class I railroads.
+Estimated cost is approximately \$7.6 million.
 The project is not funded.
 "All this funding that's been coming for our port facilities has just been tremendous, and I just can't thank enough those who are now realizing the importance of ports throughout the country.
 The Port District, like many other ports in the region and throughout the country, are economic development generators.
-We are here for the purpose of creating jobs, and we do that through a lot of investment in our property that tries to attract companies."
-Dennis Wilmsmeyer Executive Director America's Central Port
+We are here for the purpose of creating jobs, and we do that through a lot of investment in our property that tries to attract companies." -Dennis Wilmsmeyer Executive Director America's Central Port